Cipher-unhsiV/psg_/README.md

 ## OBJECTIVE :-

-Injuries and deaths resulting from road accidents are a growing public health problem in India.
+Injuries and deaths resulting from road accidents are a growing public health problem in India.
 Road crash deaths have increased by 31% from 2007 to 2017.
 Surveys show that a
 10 min reduction of the medical response time can be statistically associated with an average decrease in the probability of death by one-third, both on motorways and conventional roads.
 We propose an accident mitigation system that can be used in post-accident vehicles to reduce the